Does Intermittent Fasting Help With Your Weight? What You Should Know

 - 5:2: You eat normally five days a week.
 On the other two days, you “fast” by eating between 500 and 600 calories.

-- Alternate Day Fasting: You alternate a day of eating normally with a day eating 25 percent of your typical daily calories.
+- Alternate Day Fasting: You alternate fasting on certain days of the week: a day of eating normally, followed by a day eating 25% of your typical daily calories.
 A study found that obese adults following an “alternate day” intermittent fasting schedule lost up to 13 pounds over 8 weeks.

 Eat the right fats

-The ultimate hack for your intermittent fast: Bulletproof Brain Octane MCT oil and XCT oil.
-They’re MCT oils, but better.
-Your body turns MCTs into ketones, which help burn fat, curb cravings and power your brain with more energy, better mental performance and fewer cravings.
+To get more available energy in your body before you start your fast, Bulletproof Brain Octane C8 MCT Oil.
+Your body turns MCTs into ketones, which help burn fat, curb cravings and power your brain with more energy for better mental performance.

 Cut back on carbs

-Follow the Bulletproof Diet during your eating periods to supercharge the impact of intermittent fasting.
-Restricting carbohydrates will decrease your appetite (bye cravings!) and make it easier for your body to shift into fat-burning ketosis.
+To supercharge the benefits of intermittent fasting, cut back on the carbs (like whole grains, starches and sugars) during your eating window.
+Eating more quality fats and restricting carbohydrates will decrease your appetite (bye, energy crashes) and make it easier for your body to shift into fat-burning ketosis.

 Plan meals ahead of time

 When it’s time to eat, those sweets and snacks start looking mighty tempting.
-To avoid binging on carbs or junk food, prepare healthy options ahead of time with the right fats, high-quality meats and vegetables.
+To avoid bingeing on carbs or junk food, prepare healthy foods ahead of time with the right fats, high-quality meats and plenty of vegetables.
 These keto meal prep recipes will help you stay on track.